The dialogue about happiness has not changed much for the past 3000 years since ancient Greek and Roman times.

 Never Rely On Externals For Your Happiness

-That’s my only measure for happiness.
+That’s my only measure of happiness.
 I ask myself: “Am I relying on something or someone to make me happy?”

 I want my answer to be “no.” Let me explain: